HUPO-PSI/mzQC/cv/howto_create_cv_terms.md

 ## Restrictions

 The text in `Name`, `Definition` and `Comment` MUST NOT contain escaped characters such as `\"` or special characters like backticks (`` ` ``).
 If you need to quote words or sentences, use single quotes, e.g. `def: "A QC metric describes the basis for the metric calculation like 'one MS run' or 'one spectrum'."
-[PSI:QC]`
+[PSI:QC]`.
+Further restrictions forsome term elements may apply, please see details in the [Term element details](#-term-element-details) section.

 ## Example CV term